amitfriedman12/webpack-dll-slides/PITCHME.md

 ```

 ---
-### Add the DllReference plugin to the other builds.
+### Add the Dll reference plugin to the other builds.
 ```
 new webpack.DllReferencePlugin({
   'dll/lib-manifest.json',